spritz-group/QRFuzz/tools/QRCodeFuzzer/README.md

 ## Structure

 - `data-tests/`: collection of screenshots and logs during tests
+  - **Tip**: after running a test, a new directory is created with the name of the app tested
-- `inspectors/`: inspector class to execute a set of predefined actions inside an app
+- `inspectors/`: inspector class to execute a set of pre-defined actions inside an app
-  - Here it is possible to add new inspectors to test a new application
+  - **Tip:**: It is possible to add new inspectors in this folder to test new applications

 ## Extend the tool